joejohnston203/binned_stan_analysis/README.md

-# ricochet_sensitivity
+# Binned Sensitivity Studies
 Stan/morpho model to analyze the sensitivity of any experiment where the data can be binned.
-Specific scripts analyze the sensitivity of Ricochet at the Double Chooz Reactor.
+Specific scripts analyze the sensitivity of Ricochet at the Double Chooz Reactor as an example.

 Requirements
 ======